← Back to Home

 KiwiSaver is locked until 65, but dividend stocks can fund early retirement:

-Early Retirement Example
+Hypothetical Example: Early Retirement Scenario

-Goal: Retire at 55 with $60,000/year income
+Hypothetical goal: Retire at 55 with $60,000/year income

 Dividend Portfolio Strategy: